apereo/cas/cas-server-documentation/installation/SPNEGO-Authentication.md

 ## SPNEGO Components
-SPNEGO support is enabled by including the following dependency in the Maven WAR overlay:
+SPNEGO support is enabled by including the following dependency in the WAR overlay:

 ```xml
 <dependency>